piecioshka/demo-unveiling-footer/README.md

 # demo-unveiling-footer

-:fish: Concept of unveiling footer by CSS (without JavaScript)
+🚁 Concept of unveiling footer by CSS (without JavaScript)

 ## Preview 🎉